jacksanford1/mysite/content/posts/funniestfriend.md

 #### Funniest Episode

 The award for the funniest episode goes to “The One Where the Stripper Cries” (S10E11).
 I immediately rewatched this episode when I discovered this and it definitely lives up to the hype.
 The episode is full of high school and college flashbacks starring “fat Monica”, Rachel’s "real" nose, and ridiculous hairstyles all around.
 Not to mention we find out Ross kissed Monica in college!
 Meanwhile Joey gets on a game show and gives a performance that only Joey could be capable of.
-But what puts this episode over the edge is Danny DeVito's outrageous guest appearance as the stripper at Phoebe's bachelorette party.
+But what puts this episode over the top is Danny DeVito's outrageous guest appearance as the stripper at Phoebe's bachelorette party.

 ![Phoebe's bachelorette](https://media.giphy.com/media/jObAn1DPmadtJSPoGT/giphy.gif)